Fred Lewis: Major leagues

 Lewis was a September call-up in 2006, making his debut on September 1 at Wrigley Field against the Chicago Cubs; he had a base hit in each of his first three at bats.
-Lewis finished the year 5-11 with 2 RBI.
+Lewis finished the year 5–11 with 2 RBI.

 Lewis made his first appearance on a Major League 25-man roster on May 6, 2007, and hit for the cycle on May 13, Mother's Day, in only his 16th game in the majors at Colorado.
 Lewis doubled leading off the game, then hit a three-run opposite-field home run in the fourth inning (both against Taylor Buchholz), followed by an RBI triple in the fifth (against Tom Martin) and a single leading off the seventh inning (against Denny Bautista).
 Lewis' cycle was the 22nd in Giants franchise history.
-Lewis is one of only a handful of Major League baseball players to hit his first homer as part of a cycle.
+Lewis is one of only a handful of Major League Baseball players to hit his first homer as part of a cycle.

 On June 1, Lewis hit his first MLB grand slam against the Philadelphia Phillies.
 About a month later, on July 4, Lewis hit another grand slam against the Cincinnati Reds, becoming the first player in San Francisco Giants history to hit two grand slams in his rookie season.

 On April 26, 2008, Lewis hit the 46th Splash Hit at AT&T Park.
 On July 27, 2008, Lewis became the first left-handed batter to get four hits against Randy Johnson in a game.
-In the first at-bat in this game, a fog horn went off as Johnson was releasing his pitch, causing him to throw an eephus which fell for a strike.
+In the first at-bat in this game, a fog horn went off as Johnson was releasing his pitch, causing him to throw an eephus pitch which fell for a strike.
 Lewis led the majors in steals of home in 2008 with 2, but was also caught twice while attempting to steal home.